songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 add_filter( 'A2A_SHARE_SAVE_services', 'addtoany_add_share_services', 10, 1 );`

 = How can I add a custom follow button? =
-You can create a plugin or customize the following example PHP code to add to your theme's functions.php file:
+You can customize the following example PHP code and add it to a "functionality" plugin such as the [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin:

 `function addtoany_add_follow_services( $services ) {
 	$services['example_follow_service'] = array(